fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 #### 5.3: bloglist frontend, step3

-Expand your application to allow  a logged in user to add new blogs:
+Expand your application to allow  a logged-in user to add new blogs:

 ![](../../images/5/7e.png)